wazuh/wazuh-documentation/source/deploying-with-ansible/install-ansible-control.rst

 OpenSSH Compatibility
 ------------------------------

-Ansible version 1.3 and later use native OpenSSH for remote communication and also use ControlPersist a feature available from OpenSSH v5.6.
-This will increase performance by speeding up SSH Session Creation what is useful for Ansible.
+Ansible version 1.3 and later uses native OpenSSH for remote communication and, also, uses ControlPersist, a feature available for OpenSSH v5.6.
+This will increase performance by speeding up SSH Session Creation, which is very useful useful for Ansible.
 Otherwise, you will need to consider the setup `Accelerated Mode <http://docs.ansible.com/ansible/playbooks_acceleration.html>`_ on Ansible.

 Windows hosts
 ------------------

-Windows hosts support is included in Ansible from version 1.7, this is done via the remote execution of PowerShell.
-Is necessary to make prior tasks before using Ansible in Windows hosts, please refer to `Windows Support <http://docs.ansible.com/ansible/latest/intro_windows.html#windows-support>`_ on Ansible official documentation.
-Consider the following minimal requirements:
+Windows hosts are supported by Ansible from version 1.7 via the remote execution of PowerShell.
+As opposed to Linux hosts, it is necessary to do some pre-work before being able to use Ansible in Windows hosts.
+Please refer to `Windows Support <http://docs.ansible.com/ansible/latest/intro_windows.html#windows-support>`_ on Ansible official documentation.
+Consider the following minimum requirements:

-* `Pywinrm <https://pypi.python.org/pypi/pywinrm>`_ version 0.2.2 or later is required in Ansible control machine.
+* `Pywinrm <https://pypi.python.org/pypi/pywinrm>`_ version 0.2.2 or later is required for Ansible control machine.
-* PowerShell 3.0 or later must be present to run Ansible modules on Windows hosts.
+* PowerShell 3.0 or later is required to be able to run Ansible modules on Windows hosts.

 Installation on CentOS/RHEL/Fedora
 ------------------------------------

-Install using yum from `EPEL <http://fedoraproject.org/wiki/EPEL>`_, only 6,7 CentOS/RedHat version and Fedora distrutions are currently supported, follow the next steps:
+Install using yum from `EPEL <http://fedoraproject.org/wiki/EPEL>`_.
+Only CentOS/RedHat version 6 or 7, and Fedora distrutions, are currently supported.
+Follow the next steps:

 1. Install EPEL repository: